5ei74R0/Library/README.md

 # Library
-library for programming contest's contestants who use c++
+library for competitive programmer who use c++